juanri0s/optimal-ci-matrix/README.md

 # Optimal CI Matrix

 GitHub Action that generates optimal CI matrix for parallel job execution.
-Automatically determines the optimal number of parallel jobs based on file count, allowing your CI to scale dynamically without manual configuration.
+Automatically determines the optimal number of parallel jobs based on file count or test count, allowing your CI to scale dynamically without manual configuration.
 Works with single projects or monorepos.

 ## Features

 - **Language Agnostic**: Works with any CI setup, not tied to a specific language or framework
 - **Single Project or Monorepo**: Handles both single projects and multiple projects with different parallelization requirements
-- **Dynamic Job Splitting**: Automatically calculates optimal parallel jobs based on file count
+- **Dynamic Job Splitting**: Automatically calculates optimal parallel jobs based on file count or test count
+- **Bin-Packing Algorithm**: Uses optimal distribution algorithm in test-count mode for balanced batches
+- **Heavy Test Isolation**: Automatically isolates large test files to prevent bottlenecks
 - **Flexible Configuration**: Customize file patterns, job limits, and base paths

 ## Usage